Acknowledgement, redress, closure: Why reparations for Black Americans are needed

 Representative Sheila Jackson Lee (TX-18) is the lead sponsor of HR 40, which was first introduced in 1989. © IMAGO / ZUMA Wire

-One of the biggest misconceptions around reparations is that people making claims want to blame individuals alive today for wrongs committed in the past.
+One of the biggest misconceptions around reparations seems to be that people making claims want to blame individuals alive today for wrongs committed in the past.

-Another big misconception is that reparations just means doling out money.
-In fact, many scholars point out that a true reparations program would extend far beyond cash payments.
+Another big misconception is that reparations just means disbursing money to individuals.
+Many scholars and activists point out that while compensation may be a critical component, a comprehensive reparations program would extend far beyond cash payments.

 According to two of the top academics in the field, William A. Darity Jr. and A. Kirsten Mullen, reparations programs should involve three main components: acknowledgement, redress, and closure (ARC).
 They detail each in their book From Here to Equality: Reparations for Black Americans in the 21st Century.